lmergner/docker-pgtap/README.md

 ### Postgres ENV Vars

-Used at first run to create the database and install pgTap.
 See [the postgres image documentation](https://hub.docker.com/_/postgres) for how the variables are used by the base image.

 - CONTAINER_NAME
     default: random docker identifier